-- Information about your child and his/her specific needs will be shared with all teaching staff - All staff will receive ongoing training - All teaching will be based on the Quality First Teaching model - All teachers will be involved in regular assessments and reviews of all pupils and their provision using the Graduated Approach. - The SENDCo will work closely with class teachers to ensure the correct provision is in place for all pupils with SEND. - When transitioning to a new year group, your child's previous class teacher will meet with their next class teacher to ensure all relevant and necessary information is shared. - When transitioning to a new school, the SENDCo will liaise with the new SENDCo and ensure all relevant information is sent to their new setting.
+- Information about your child and his/her specific needs will be shared with all teaching staff. - All staff receive ongoing training. - All teaching is based on the Quality First Teaching model. - All teachers are involved in regular assessments and reviews of all pupils and their provision using the Graduated Approach. - The SENDCo works closely with class teachers to ensure the correct provision is in place for all pupils with SEND. - When transitioning to a new year group, your child's previous class teacher will meet with their next class teacher to ensure all relevant and necessary information is shared. - When transitioning to a new school, the SENDCo will liaise with the new SENDCo and ensure all relevant information is sent to their new setting.

-6.7 Adaptations to the curriculum and learning environment
+6.7 Adaptations to the curriculum and learning environment.